ona-SE/onaflix-public/README.md

 ## Making a code change

-Now in the top right you can choose your favourite editor, whether that's IntelliJ, VS Code or even Cursor.
+Now in the top right you can choose your favorite editor, whether that's IntelliJ, VS Code or even Cursor.

 ![Choose your editor](./images/choose-your-editor.png)